Systems Applications Products audit: System changes

 After ensuring that security is set up to ensure proper segregation of duties the next area of concern surrounding security is with regards to system changes.
 All companies should have three different systems: the development system, the test system, and the production system.
 All changes to production will need to be run through an approval process and be tested to ensure that they will function properly when introduced into the production system.
 The security around who can authorize a change and who can pull that change through into production is paramount to ensuring the security and integrity of the system.
-Review of this process and the people involved with it will be a key to the audit of the system.
+A review of this process and the people involved with it will be key to the audit of the system.

 The goal of auditing the access, steps and procedures for system updates is to ensure proper controls over change management of the system and to ensure that proper testing and authorization procedures are being used.

 Data integrity

 Data integrity issues

 Because SAP integrates data from legacy systems it is important to ensure that the mapping of the interaction between the legacy systems and SAP is thorough and complete.
 Without that, any data received from SAP would be suspect.
 It is also important that proper backups of the database be maintained along with an up-to-date and practiced disaster recovery plan to ensure continuity after a disaster.
 A thorough review of these plans along with the mapping of system interfaces will be important in this phase of the audit.
-However because all SAP data are stored on inter-related tables it is possible for users with certain security to change them.
-It is important that the output be verified to ensure accuracy.
+However, because all SAP data are stored on inter-related tables users with certain security can change them.
+The output must be verified to ensure accuracy.
 SAP does provide some basic audit programs to assist with the review of data to ensure that it is processing properly.
 It is also customizable so that a user can create a program to audit a specific function.

 The monitoring of change management, the moving of updates to the system from the development stage is one of the key elements of this particular concern.
 Because of this, review of the process of review and pull through to production needs to be a high priority.